 Moving to Dubai from the UK

 Dubai is rapidly becoming one of the more attractive destinations for UK expats.
 Boasting unparalleled economic growth it is a city aflame with an entrepreneurial spirit and opportunity for the enterprising.
-It also offers a completely different environment from the UK, scorching weather, vastly different language, religion, laws and customs.
+It also offers a completely different environment from the UK, with scorching weather, and vastly different language, religion, laws, and customs.

-Those willing to integrate though will find Dubai very welcoming, much more diverse than one might initially expect and much more affordable than the UK.
-In addition, there is a thriving expat community with whom you can socialise, play sports and indulge in the favourite British pastime (aka drinking).
+Those willing to integrate though will find Dubai very welcoming, much more diverse than one might initially expect, and much more affordable than the UK.
+In addition, there is a thriving expat community with whom you can socialise, play sports and indulge in your favourite British pastime (aka drinking).

 Myths about Dubai are prevalent in the media, but in fact, you can buy alcohol in bars and specialist shops (with a liquor licence granted to non-Muslims) and you don’t have to adhere to an Islamic dress code (though there are prohibitions against ‘indecent clothing’).
 You can also buy pork in the western section of some supermarkets.

-If you’re already set on moving to Dubai, why not jump to the next step?
+If you’re already set on moving to Dubai from the UK, why not jump to the next step?
 Costs.

 To find out how much it’ll cost you to ship your belongings from the US to Dubai, simply fill out a few details on this short form.
 Our trusted suppliers will then be in touch with quotes for you to compare.